 Meet Karen Stinnett

-Seemingly at home in her bright and bustling classroom in the Highland Center for the Arts, Upper School Arts Teacher Karen Stinnett has been inspiring, encouraging (and occasionally cajoling) her students to push themselves beyond expectations.
+Seemingly at home in her bright and bustling classroom in the Michael A. Hughes Center for the Arts, Upper School Arts Teacher Karen Stinnett has been inspiring, encouraging (and occasionally cajoling) her students to push themselves beyond expectations.

 Q. Tell us a little about your life before Highland School